Enhanced-Entropy Phases in Geometrically Frustrated Pyrochlore Magnets: B. Thermodynamic Signatures Across Phase Boundaries

 \section{B. Thermodynamic Signatures Across Phase Boundaries}

 To understand the thermodynamic behavior across different magnetic phases, we analyze the temperature dependence of magnetic susceptibility $\chi$ and specific heat capacity \( C_v \).
 In the stable phases, i.e. 2I2O (phase I), 3I1O/1I3O (phase II), and AIAO (phase III), each phase exhibits a broad, thermally activated peak in both $\chi$ and \( C_v \) in transition temperature regions, which are labeled with shaded regions as shown in Fig. \ref{Fig2a}.
-The approximate alignment of \( C_v \) and $\chi$ peaks indicates that spin ordering and thermal energy fluctuations occur cooperatively in the approach to magnetic orders.
+The approximate alignment of \( C_v \) and $\chi$ peaks indicate that spin ordering and thermal energy fluctuations occur cooperatively in the approach to magnetic orders.

 However, this behavior changes significantly near the phase boundaries that separate these stable phases.
 In the vicinity of the phase boundary (PB) I–II, the temperature dependent behaviors in $\chi$ and \( C_v \) begin to decouple.
-For instance as shown in Fig. \ref{Fig2b}, at PB I–II, \( C_v \) exhibits a peak at around 3 K, indicating a phase transition.
-However, $\chi$ does not exhibit any peak but monotonically increases toward the ground state.
-At vicinities of PB I-II on both sides, \( C_v \) exhibits two peaks indicating two phase transitions with a metastable phase at finite temperature, whereas $\chi$ only exhibits one peak.
+For example, at PB I–II [Fig. \ref{Fig2b}], \( C_v \) exhibits a peak at around $k_\text{B}T/J_\text{eff}$ = 2.13 ($T$ = 3 K), indicating a phase transition, whereas $\chi$ increases monotonically without a peak toward the ground state.
+At vicinities of PB I-II on both sides, \( C_v \) exhibits two peaks indicating two phase transitions with a EE phase at finite temperature, whereas $\chi$ only exhibits one peak.
 Similar behavior is observed around PB II-III as shown in Fig. \ref{Fig2c}.
-These behaviors are atypical for stable ground states and hints the emergent intermediate phases that may be thermally activated.
-The presence of these anomalies motivates a broader exploration of the temperature–field phase space.
+We have varied the system sizes to confirm that the reported results are independent of finite-size effects (see Note 1 of Supplemental Material) \cite{SupplementalMaterial}.
+These behaviors are atypical for stable ground states and can be attributed to free spins mimicking thermal fluctuations, as detailed in Note 2 of Supplemental Material \cite{SupplementalMaterial}.
+The appearance of such anomalies further motivates a broader exploration of the temperature–field phase space, as discussed below.